bolinfest/monaco-tm/README.md

 # monaco-tm

-This attempts to get TextMate grammars working in standalne Monaco by leveraging `vscode-oniguruma` and `vscode-textmate`.
+This gets TextMate grammars working in standalone Monaco by leveraging `vscode-oniguruma` and `vscode-textmate`.
 For more context, see: https://github.com/microsoft/monaco-editor/issues/1915.